 1. Biking:

-One should roam around the island at least once to enjoy the views, spot colorful houses or wild Iguanas, catch up with some spectacular local food and local shopping, and the best way to do it, Bike.
-You get to stop anywhere you want, travel off roads, and do much more.
-Island is about 7 km long, so it is a half-day trip.
+One should roam around the island at least once to enjoy the views, spot colorful houses or wild Iguanas, and catch up with some spectacular local food and local shopping, and the best way to do it is by bike.
+You can stop anywhere you want, travel off-roads, and do much more.
+The island is about 7 km long, so it is a half-day trip.

 2. Water Sports:

-The view of the ocean bed even for few seconds is so pretty stunning.
+The view of the ocean bed even for a few seconds is so pretty stunning.

-Epilogue, next day back in States, I was swimming for 2 hours straight 😀
+Epilogue, The next day back in the States, I was swimming for 2 hours straight 😀

 3. Ocean life